-Strategic bushfire management planning brings together land and fire managers, communities and stakeholders within each Victorian region, to develop a common understanding of bushfire risk across the landscape and determine appropriate management strategies and actions to reduce that risk.
+Strategic bushfire management planning is an important action we undertake to reduce bushfire risk.
+The process of developing a plan brings together land and fire managers, communities and other key stakeholders to develop a common understanding of bushfire risk across the landscape and determine appropriate management actions to reduce that risk.

 Each regional approach reflects the values, priorities, environment and the unique risk profile of that place.
 This means that each region has different priorities, objectives and, ultimately, different strategies.